Mains Hook-up Cable Considerations and your Charger.

 It is therefore important to maximise every amp you take from the site bollard, and you might be surprised what part the Hook-up cable plays.

-Although Caravan/Motorhome EHU cable is usually referred to as a '16amp' cable, it should actually be 25amp, It is the connectors that are rated at 16amp, if it is BS7671 compliant.
+Although Caravan/Motorhome EHU cable is usually referred to as a '16amp' cable, the wire itself is actually rated at 25amp, It is the connectors that are rated at 16amp, if it is BS7671 compliant.

 The reason the British Stand for an EHU cable, BS7671, specifies a 25amp cable is so that the voltage drop over 25 metres is negligable, thereby causing minimal heating in the cable.
 A EHU Lead made from 16a/1.5mm cores will get significantly hotter than a 25A cable with 2.5mm cores.